Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 Most of the time if you purchase rugs large enough, they can cover up a multitude of sins in terms of flooring flaws, but they will also make a room feel cozier and warmer.

 Rugs are another one of those transformative decorating elements that I always recommend adding to any home.
-Rug prices can vary wildly but there are definitely affordable options out there that are gorgeous – I happen to have an unhealthy rug obsession so I share daily rug deals on Instagram – be sure to follow me there so you don’t miss those!
+Rug prices can vary wildly but there are definitely affordable options out there that are gorgeous.

 I hope you enjoyed this post, and if you did please share it!
 I try to make my blog as useful for readers as possible and it really helps me out if you could share my article with your friends and loved ones!